Growth and fluctuation in perturbed nonlinear Volterra equations: Deterministic Volterra Equations

 \subsection{Growth Results}

-Throughout this section we suppose that \eqref{eq.usualdata_growth} holds so that $0< x(t) \to \infty$ as $t\to\infty$, subject to a positive initial condition.
+With the requisite preliminaries in hand, we now turn to the computation of explicit growth estimates for solutions to \eqref{eq.xpert}.
+Suppose that \eqref{eq.usualdata_growth} holds so that $0< x(t) \to \infty$ as $t\to\infty$, subject to a positive initial condition.
 Our first result provides an easy to check sufficient condition on $H$ which guarantees solutions of \eqref{eq.xpert} retain the rate of growth of solutions to the ordinary differential equation \eqref{eq.introode}.
 This sufficient condition is of a different character to conditions involving the functional $L_f(\cdot)$ and expresses more explicitly the idea that the perturbation term, H, should be small relative to the solution of \eqref{eq.introode}. \begin{theorem} Suppose \eqref{finite_measure}, \eqref{eq.usualdata_growth}, and \eqref{fasym} hold and $\psi>0$.
 If

 then solutions of \eqref{eq.xpert} obey